 Measurement systems across this LA network are currently operated by a collaboration between NASA JPL, Earth Networks, Scripps, the California Air Resources Board, Caltech, and NOAA.

 Our collaborators in France are conducting a similar activity in Paris with greenhouse gas monitoring sites in and around the Region Ile De France.
 See MEGAPARIS CO2 website for description of the first phase of the project and Carbocount-City website for the next phase.
 Other new related efforts include Multi-CO2 and Paris 2030.
-The Paris network is currently being reconfigured as shown in the figure below.
-The green and purple sites are operating.
-Setup of the yellow sites is in progress.

 Discussions are currently underway with collaborators at the University of Sao Paulo and other institutions in Brazil regarding a potential coordinated effort there.
 We will add more information here when its available.